itsreallynick/office-crackros/README.md

 ### 1. download teh scripts
 ### 2. run against suspect documents
    **Usage:** ```python oledump.py -p plugin_officecrackros <path/to/file.doc>```
-### 3. spark like your life depends on it
+### 3. let me know what you think
-  * If you found the tool helpful, spark it up like old times
+  * Please understand that, like all good hacked together tools, I stopped as soon as it worked - which much room for improvement
-  * Is this helpful enough for Backscatter plugins... probably not?
-But you decide!
+  * If you found the tool helpful, hit me up @itsreallynick

 ---
 ## Requirements